Improved Convergence Rate of Nested Simulation with LSE on Sieve: LSE on Sieve

 In standard nested simulations, the estimator $\hat{f}(\BFx_i)$ can be calculated as the sample averages by $\bar{y}(\BFx_i) = \frac{1}{m}\sum_{j=1}^m y_{ij}$.
 Alternatively, it can be expressed as the following least squared estimator:

 where $\mathcal{F}_n$ is defined as $\{\ind_{\{\BFx_i=\BFx\}}:i=1,\cdots,n\}$.
-On the other hand, \cite{wang2023smooth} constructs $\hat{f}$ using KRR, which can be seen as the following least squared estimator:
+On the other hand, \cite{wang2024smooth} constructs $\hat{f}$ using KRR, which can be seen as the following least squared estimator:

-where $\mathcal{H}(\delta)$ is defined as $\{h\in\mathcal{H}: \|h\|_{\mathcal{H}}\leq \delta\}$, $\|\cdot\|_{\mathcal{H}}$ denotes the norm of a Sobolev space $\mathcal{H}$, and $\delta_n>0$ is adaptive to sample sizes $n,m$; see \citet{KanHenSejSri18,adams2003sobolev} for details.
+where $\mathcal{H}(\delta)$ is defined as $\{h\in\mathcal{H}: \|h\|_{\mathcal{H}}\leqslant \delta\}$, $\|\cdot\|_{\mathcal{H}}$ denotes the norm of a Sobolev space $\mathcal{H}$, and $\delta_n>0$ is adaptive to sample sizes $n,m$; see \citep{KanHenSejSri18,adams2003sobolev} for details.

 Both \eqref{eq:sample_avg} and \eqref{eq:KRR} are evidently instances of LSE on sieves.
 To see this, we begin by introducing the definition of LSE on sieve.
-Suppose the true function $\E[Y|X=\BFx]$ resides in a function space $\CalF$.
-Consider another space of functions, denoted as $\mathcal{F}_{n,m}$, which is adaptable to the available data.
-This space doesn't necessarily need to be a subspace of $\mathcal{F}$, but it should not be more complex than $\mathcal{F}$.
+Suppose the true function $\mathit{E}[Y|X=\BFx]$ resides in a function space $\CalF$.
+Consider another space of functions, denoted as $\mathcal{F}_{n,m}$, which is adaptable to outer-level scenarios $n$ and inner-level samples $m$.
+This space does not necessarily need to be a subspace of \(\mathcal{F}\), but it should not exceed \(\mathcal{F}\) in complexity.
+The concept of complexity will be discussed in Remark \ref{remark:donsker} following the introduction of the concepts of covering number and entropy.
 Define

 We say that $\CalF_{n,m}$ is a sieve and $\hat{f}_{n,m}$ is an LSE on sieve.
 The sieve $\CalF_{n,m}$ can be a function space, a vector space, or a neural network accordingly.